 Step 2 – Add The Drop Shot Hook

-Start by deciding how high up you want your bait to suspend, usually 1 – 5 feet, but it depends on where and how you are fishing.
-Choose 1 – 5 feet from the end of the leader and tie on your hook using the Palomar knot.
+Start by deciding how high up you want your bait to suspend, usually between 1 to 5 feet, but it depends on where and how you are fishing.
+Select the desired distance from the end of the leader and tie on your hook using the Palomar knot.
+Remember, you can adjust the depth if you don’t find fish at the selected distance.

-The best hooks for drop shot fishing are the Gamakatsu Drop Shot/Split Shot Hook, which always should start with a size 2 hook.
-You can move to a size 4 if the fish are smaller and you struggle to get bites.
-The great benefit of using this hook is that you can use it for a split shot rig as well,
+The best hooks for drop shot fishing are the Gamakatsu Drop Shot, which always should start with a size #2 hook.
+You can move to a size #4 if the fish are smaller and you struggle to get bites.
+The great benefit of this hook is that you can also use it for a split shot rig.

 Step 3 – Add The Drop Shot Weight